Microsoft Entra ID

 To configure Microsoft Entra ID

-as an SSO identity provider, click the button Configure New SSO
+as an SSO identity provider, click the button Configure New SSO in the

 Single-Sign On section of the organization admin settings.